ST-Game/Planetina/formal-elements.md

 ### 1. Players

-* The game is for player from the age of 7-99 that are looking for a challenge while saving the planet.
+* The game is suited for player of ages 7-99 that are looking for a challenge while saving the planet.
-* The game is designed for a single player facing the challenges of saving the planet.
+* The game is designed for a single player, but has a leader board.
-* The pattern of interaction between the players is competitive.
+* Players will compete to make it to the top of the leader board.

 ### 2. Goals

-* The player’s objects are to save the planet from all the hazards that he in count with using his super abilities.
-The player will win once the planet will be able to take on the environmental hazards without Planetina’s help.
+* The player’s objectives are to save the planet from all the hazards that he encounters, using his super abilities.
+The player will win when the planet will be able to take on the environmental hazards without Planetina’s help.
-* The player will learn the objects of the game during the tutorial and the game itself via achievements.
+* The player will learn the objectives of the game during the tutorial and the game itself via achievements.
-* The player won’t be able to change the game’s objects.
+* The player won’t be able to change the game’s objectives.